5th Fetter

 And this is where it is useful to have people around you that can help you to unconditionally accept that things are the way they are and look at what is without any reaction.

 You need someone who doesn't jump on the bandwagon when your Ego sits and talks about how totally inconsiderate your partner was by inviting guests to visit without asking you first.
-Or how annoying your friend, who is always late, is and that "enough is enough" Or how inattentive your partner is towards your basic needs, and now it's time to put your foot down!
+Or how annoying your friend is who is always late, and that "enough is enough".
+Or how inattentive your partner is towards your basic needs, and how it’s overdue that you finally put your foot down!

 You really need someone to call your bluff and very lovingly and compassionately guide you to the insights that are waiting for you.